 President Lincoln's wallet, strangely, held a \$5 dollar Confederate bill.
 Since he was the leader of Union forces, this is a bit of a mystery.
 He also had tucked into the wallet, some newspaper clippings with articles that said favorable things about him.
-Apparently this was the way that the President encouraged himself!
+Apparently, this was the way that the President encouraged himself!
 He was humble, but he did appreciate nice things being said about him.

 A hand-tooled leather Bible, which once belonged to the president has recently been found and donated to the Lincoln Presidential Library.
-Apparently it was originally donated by Lincoln's widow to a minister to provide evidence of his faith and combat rumors that Lincoln was an atheist (Katz and Brown).
+It was originally donated by Lincoln's widow to a minister to provide evidence of his faith and combat rumors that Lincoln was an atheist (Katz and Brown).

 A crooked tie, a pocket knife, mended glasses, a Bible, and old newspaper clippings give us unexpected clues about an iconic figure of history.
 The Bible represented his faith.
 The knife was a tool that showed he was a hands-on person who could fix and work on things.
+A cracked picture symbolizes breaking new ground, and sacrifice.
 Lincoln is important because he represents the best of the American spirit: hard work, and determination to overcome the forces of injustice.
-The secret contents of his pocket show us he allowed himself some little indulgences: a gold-flecked watch fob, and newspaper editorials that warmed his heart.
-These simple objects shows us a little of what it was like in those times, and that this great, legendary man was very human.
+The secret contents of his pocket show us he allowed himself some little indulgences: a gold-flecked watch fob, and a wallet, which rather than money, stored newspaper editorials that warmed his heart.
+These simple objects shows us a little of the fashion and technology in those times, and that this great, legendary man was very human.